 The introduction week

 As a student in Gjøvik you’ll have a lot of fun, and we are proud to offer a good and versatile social environment.

 In your first semester, you will be a part of “Fadderuka”.
 This is a week full of activities meant to help you get settled in a new city and a new way of life.
 It doesn’t matter if you don’t know anyone.
-Experienced students will become your mentor and buddy.
-They will guide you around campus and the city, and help you to get to know your fellow students.
+Experienced students are mentors and buddies.
+They will guide you around campus and the city, and help you get to know your fellow students.

 At Gjøvik you can find leisure and activity groups for everyone.
-If you’re up for it, you have a lot of possibilities.
+If you are up for it, you have a lot of possibilities.
 Whether you like American football, journalism, brewing beer, watching films or whatever it may be, you are bound to meet someone like-minded.

 “HUSET” is the name of the students own meeting place at Gjøvik.
-Here you’ll find pub/café and concert scene.
-“HUSET” is run by volunteering students, and they offer a versatile range of events, from quiz and bingo to theme parties and great concerts.
+Here you’ll find a pub/café and a concert scene.
+“HUSET” is run by volunteering students, and they offer a variation of events, from quiz and bingo to theme parties and great concerts.

-Enthusiastic students who works hard to offer you both social and academically events throughout the year manage the student organizations.
-Building a bridge between education and profession is important, and that’s why the student organizations set up career days every year.
-Here a line of companies and employers present themselves, ready to get hold of the brightest minds.
+The student organizations are managed by enthusiastic students who work hard to offer you both social and academically interesting events throughout the year.
+Building a bridge between education and professions is important, and that is the reason why the student organizations organize career recruitment events every year.
+Here a number of companies and employers present themselves hoping to attract competent future employees.